 Ruin or site NO 687510 OS: 54 DD11 5ST

-OPEN: Access at all reasonable times – the castle may be in a dangerous condition and care should be taken.
+OPEN: View from safe distance: the ruin is in a dangerous condition and great care should be taken.

 The original castle was built by the Barclays, and was used by William the Lyon for hunting.
 Robert the Bruce gave the castle to Hugh, 6th Earl of Ross, in 1328, and it later passed to the Stewart Lord Innermeath, and then to the Beatons.

-It was attacked, sacked and burnt by Protestants led by James or Jack (hence Black Jack Castle) Gray in 1579, 1580 and 1581, although Andrew Gray of Dunninald was summoned for treason for the act, having seized the three guards (including a woman) and holding them in shackles for 20 days or more.
-In 1581 the pregnant Marjory Stewart,
+then attacked, sacked and burnt by Protestants led by James or Jack (hence Black Jack Castle) Gray in 1579, 1580 and 1581, although Andrew Gray of Dunninald, his brother, was summoned for treason for the act, having seized the three guards (including a woman) and holding them in shackles for 20 days or more.
+In 1581 the pregnant

-lady of Vayne, with others had had to flee to Red Castle in fear of their lives.
+Marjory Stewart, lady of Vayne, with others had had to flee to Red Castle in fear of their lives.
 The attackers blew up the gate with gunpowder, and Marjory miscarried.
-The siege continued until the attackers were
+The siege continued until the

 22 Edinburgh Road